nkieu-config/terranote-app-project/README.md

 npm run server
 ```

-⚠️ The app fetches data from `http://localhost:8000/cities`.
-Ensure `json-server` is installed and available globally or via project dependencies.
+⚠️ Ensure `json-server` runs on `http://localhost:8000` as the app uses that for fetching and updating city data.

 ---